 - Create a product or service that truly benefits someone.

-- Never let an inferior product get out the door.
+- Never let an inferior product go through the door.

 - Do whatever you say you will do.